 We need to take into account that the obscured values from U14 are extrapolations for column densities $\log N{\rm H} > 24 \, [\rm cm^{-2}]$ since they do not have CTK AGN in their samples.
-U14 use a parametric model to fit the X-ray luminosity function (XLF), but could not directly constrain the CTK fraction, which is derived from matching the X-ray background (XRB) with some assumptions on the spectra of AGN.
+U14 use a parametric model to fit the XLF, but could not directly constrain the CTK fraction, which is derived from matching the X-ray background (XRB) with some assumptions on the spectra of AGN.
 U14 do not assume any specific constraints for the CTK, but each bin of CTK is the same as the CTN fraction.
-They also use data that do not have any galaxy detected over $\log N{\rm H} \sim 25 \, [{\rm cm}^{-2}]$ (except in infrared, but not resolvable in X-ray, for an updated analysis of U14 see also Yamada et al. 2021).
-While B15 have galaxies with CTK obscuration, A19's analysis extrapolates for $\log N{\rm H} > 25$ $[cm^{-2}]$.
+They also use data that do not have any galaxy detected over $\log N{\rm H} \sim 25$ [cm-2] (except in IR, but not resolvable in X-ray, for an updated analysis of U14 see also Yamada et al. 2021).
+While B15 have galaxies with CTK obscuration, A19's analysis extrapolates for $\log N{\rm H} > 25$ [cm-2].
 The aim of A19 was to calculate new fractions where no assumptions on the CTK AGN fraction were given.
 Also, updating some B15 constraints, according to A19, does not help to match the current data.
-B15 use two different approaches: one where they have high CTK at high luminosity, overestimating the XLF by 3 times (see appendixes of A19), which produces around 55%-65% CTK, and another one where they use a constant slope prior which generates a lower CTK obscuration, around 20%.
-In this paper we use the 10%-90% quantiles of the posterior samples from both models as limits of the data.
-The major problem is that the uncertainty of the spectra distributions among the data available is not consistent with each other, and some of them never produce the cosmic X-ray background, which affects the conversion between number counts and flux.
-In this work we do not address the origin of these discrepancies but rather the source is use the total of the available observational results assumed to be CTK to bracket the current empirical constraints on the fraction of obscured AGN as a function of luminosity and redshift.
-Despite U14 and A19 not attempting to directly identify CTK AGN by, e.g., spectral fitting (see B15), we use those results as observational constraints as broad guidance for the fraction of CTK AGN required to match the normalization and shape of the X-ray Backgrounds (XRB).
-Our results therefore on, e.g., the need for a torus-like component to generate more CTK sources, rest on the future validation of the current observational constraints.
-We acknowledge, for example, other interesting works such as Akylas et al. (2012, see also Treister et al. 2009), who put forward models able to fit the XRB without any CTK AGN, but by modifying the X-ray spectrum of AGN, or Georgakakis et al. (2017), who suggest lower fraction of CTN AGN with $L_X > 10^{44}$ erg/s using the wide-area XMM-XXL survey.
+B15 use two different approaches: one where they have high CTK at high luminosity, overestimating the XLF by 3 times (see appendices of A19), which produces around 55 per cent-65 per cent CTK, and another one where they use a constant slope prior which generates a lower CTK obscuration, around 20 per cent.
+In this paper, we use the 10 per cent-90 per cent quantiles of the posterior samples from both models as limits of the data.
+The major problem is that the uncertainty of the spectra distributions among the data available is not consistent with each other, and some of them never produce the CXB, which affects the conversion between number counts and flux.
+In this work, we do not address the origin of these discrepancies but rather the source is use the total of the available observational results assumed to be CTK to bracket the current empirical constraints on the fraction of obscured AGN as a function of luminosity and redshift.
+Despite U14 and A19 not attempting to directly identify CTK AGN by, for example, spectral fitting (see B15), we use those results as observational constraints as broad guidance for the fraction of CTK AGN required to match the normalization and shape of the XRBs.
+Our results therefore on, for example, the need for a toruslike component to generate more CTK sources, rest on the future validation of the current observational constraints.
+We acknowledge, for example, other interesting works such as Akylas et al. (2012, see also Treister, Urry & Virani 2009), who put forward models able to fit the XRB without any CTK AGN, but by modifying the X-ray spectrum of AGN, or Georgakakis et al. (2017), who suggest lower fraction of CTN AGN with $L_X > 10^{44}$ erg s-1 using the wide-area XMM-XXL survey.
 We conclude this discussion on the present-day constrains on obscured AGN noticing that a recent work, Laloux et al. (2023), combined X-ray spectral analysis with SED fitting to constrain the obscuration of a large sample of AGN.
 Overall, their results point to relatively large CTK fraction consistent, if not higher than, those calibrated by U14.
 However, their error bars are still large to derive any firm conclusion on the true underlying fraction of CTK AGN.